meltano/handbook/src/_company/communication.md

 ## Custom Emoji

 We use emoji to help convey emotions and ideas quickly.
-You should feel empowered to add any emoji you like, just consider the entire community and keep them appropriate and generally unoffensive.
+You should feel empowered to add any emoji you like, just consider the entire community and keep them appropriate and unoffensive.

+### Slack Custom Emoji
 Within Slack, it is possible to add emojis via the [customize interface](https://meltano.slack.com/customize/emoji).
-Within GitHub it is possible to add emojis [as described here](https://github.com/ikatyang/emoji-cheat-sheet#emoji-cheat-sheet).

 ### GitHub Custom Emoji

-GitHub supports custom emoji [tthrough scripts such as this linked example](https://github.com/StylishThemes/GitHub-Custom-Emojis).
+GitHub supports custom emoji [through scripts such as this linked example](https://github.com/StylishThemes/GitHub-Custom-Emojis).

 ## Giving and Receiving Feedback